wujunze/learning/README.md

 # learning
 Keep learning to keep progress
+Record their own learning notes and some interesting things